inmanta/inmanta-core/docs/administrators/updating_the_orchestrator.rst

     .. tab-item:: Old orchestrator

-        1. Halt all environments (by pressing the ``STOP`` button in the dashboard for each environment).
+        1. Halt all environments (by pressing the ``STOP`` button in the web-console for each environment).
         2. Stop the server:

         .. code-block:: bash

-            sudo systemctl stop inmanta-server.service
+            sudo systemctl disable --now inmanta-server.service

         3. Make a dump of the server database using ``pgdump``.